or

 The traditional PhD (or 'Doctor of Philosophy') is the best-known advanced research qualification, but several other types of doctoral degree exist.
 Some of these are academic qualifications in specific subject areas.
 Others are professional doctorates with a slightly different format.

-The way in which candidates study for a PhD is also becoming more varied, with the opportunity to research part time or even pursue a joint doctorate degree, awarded by more than one university.
+You can also study for a doctorate in different ways, for example part time or even pursue a joint doctorate degree, awarded by more than one university.

 But there's no need to be confused.
 This page explains and compares the options available to you.